serge-community/serge/t/data/engine/completeness/04/README.md

-This is a test for 'completeness' plugin, `exclude_languages` option.
+This is a test for 'completeness' plugin, `bypass_languages` option.